germal/OpenCVB/README.md

 proliferation of examples in OpenCVB suggests this may be an oversight.
 Even the seasoned developer should recognize what is obvious to the beginner: VB.Net has the ability to provide clarity.
-VB.Net is a full-featured language just like C\# with lambda functions and multi-threading.
-VB.Net includes user interface tools that are flexible and complete (check boxes, radio buttons, sliders, TrueType fonts, and much more) - options missing from OpenCV's popular HighGUI library.
+VB.Net is a full-featured language just like C\# with lambda functions and multi-threading and VB.Net includes user interface tools that are flexible and complete (check boxes, radio buttons, sliders, TrueType fonts, and much more) - options missing from OpenCV's popular HighGUI library.
 (All existing HighGUI interfaces are still supported though.)

 The main caution in using VB.Net is to treat it as a scripting language like Python.
 Most of the algorithms avoid pixel-by-pixel details – VB.Net can be